Create and manage protection groups for VMware workloads with NetApp Backup and Recovery

 Select the protection policy that you want to apply to the protection group.

-If you want to create a policy, select Create new policy and follow the prompts to create a policy.
-See Create policies for more information.
+To create a new policy, select Create new policy and follow the prompts.
+Refer to Create policies for more information.

 -